Neil Hillman: Career

-Current work
+Recent work

-After transitioning The Audio Suite into a smaller and more agile Sound Design practice in 2012, two of Hillman's initial projects were the sound design and mixing of Film Director Pip Piper's musical documentary Last Shop Standing, featuring British musicians Paul Weller, Johnny Marr, Norman Cook, Clint Boon, Richard Hawley and Billy Bragg, which went on to earn a maximum 5-star review in Q magazine; and the sound design, sound editing and mixing of Director Lisle Turner's feature film Here And Now, with final mixing taking place at the legendary AIR studios (Associated Independent Recording), London.
+After transitioning The Audio Suite into a smaller and more agile sound design practice in 2012, two of Hillman's initial projects were the sound design and mixing of Pip Piper's first of three music industry related films, the record store documentary Last Shop Standing - featuring British musicians Paul Weller, Johnny Marr, Norman Cook, Clint Boon, Richard Hawley and Billy Bragg - which went on to earn a maximum five-star review in Q magazine; and the sound design, sound editing and mixing of Lisle Turner's feature film Here And Now, with final mixing taking place at the legendary AIR studios (Associated Independent Recording), London.

 He has contributed to a number of notable television shows and features, including Star Wars Rebels for Disney in the US, and Doctor Who, The Only Way Is Essex, Death Comes to Pemberley, Doc Martin and Peaky Blinders in the UK.
-His feature film work has included production sound mixing (as a location Sound Recordist) as well as audio post-production, as a Supervising Sound Editor / Sound Designer, dialogue editor, ADR recordist and re-recording mixer.
+His feature film work has included production sound mixing (as a location sound recordist) as well as audio post-production, as a supervising sound editor / sound designer, dialogue editor, ADR recordist and re-recording mixer.

-In 2015 Hillman was the Production Sound Mixer for the film Scott and Sid which went on to win several awards including Best British Film at the National Film Awards in 2019.
+In 2015, Hillman was the production sound mixer for the film Scott and Sid, which went on to win several awards, including Best British Film at the National Film Awards, in 2019.

-In 2017 he was the Dialogue Editor and Supervising Sound Editor / Sound Designer for the British independent film Finding Fatimah which was edited and pre-mixed at The Audio Suite and mixed for theatrical release at Pinewood Studios.
+In 2017, he was the dialogue editor and supervising sound editor / sound designer for the British independent film Finding Fatimah, which was edited and pre-mixed at The Audio Suite and mixed for theatrical release at Pinewood Studios.

-In 2018 he completed the sound design and mixing work on the second of Director Pip Piper's trilogy on record stores, vinyl records and independent music venues, The Vinyl Revival.
+In 2018, he completed the sound design and mixing work on the second of Pip Piper's related trilogy of documentaries on record stores, vinyl records and independent music venues - The Vinyl Revival.